Hundreds of Cases Successfully Handled

 Under Iowa law, "proceeds" is defined as property acquired or derived directly or indirectly from, produced through, realized through, or caused by an act or omission and includes any property of any kind – including cash, credit cards, etc.

-Call Feld Law Firm
+Contact Feld Law Firm for Legal Assistance

 As you can see, money laundering is not a crime to take lightly.
 If convicted, one can serve some serious time in prison and be penalized thousands of dollars.